Ahmed Belbachir Haskouri: Rise to power

-In essence, Belbachir entered this political scene after the Khalifa's position was fully defined, but it was not enforced at the time that the Spanish protectorate came into existence.
-He entered this political scene after the occupation was already in place for almost twenty years.
+Belbachir decorated Mustafa el-Nahhas, the first secretary-general of the Arab League, for Khalifa autonomy.
+Shuqairi, the undersecretary of the Arab League, personally visited Belbachir to reinforce Spanish Morocco in the Arab League.
+Belbachir awarded a medal to Shuqairi.
 Belbachir's tenure was during the second khalifate, a period that starts two years after the death of the first Khalifa in 1923 in Spanish Morocco.
 During the period from 1923 to 1925, a regent was playing the role of the Khalifa.
-Upon the recommendation of a few potentates such as Ben Azouz, the second son of the first Khalifa seized the throne.
+Upon the recommendation of a few potentates, such as Ben Azouz, the second son of the first caliph seized the throne.